wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.10 =
+* Fixing bug where all checkboxes get unchecked on first settings page save
+* Fixing PHP error with getConfigs() on a non-object in addthis_social_widget.php on line 1086

 = 5.0.9 =
 * Updated troubleshooting information available to AddThis support to be more in line with other plugins, including providing the anonymous profile IDs to help in moving over statistics to registered profile IDs upon request.